• PORTFOLIO

 Demo done on a remodeling project

-I’m handing it over to someone who does not want to do design.
+I’m handing it over to someone who does not do design.

-I actually don’t know many interior designers who do their own contracting around here.
-They may hire a painter or wallpaper installer for a job, but most I know of locally, don’t tackle the bigger parts of construction.
+I actually don’t know many interior designers who do all their own contracting for a full gut renovation.
+They may hire a painter or wallpaper installer for a job, they might supply the cabinets or the tile, but most don’t tackle all the parts of construction.

 Am I competent at construction details and processes and can I trouble shoot and problem solve on the job site?